Hesperian Health Guides

 Stools begin to form in the baby’s body during pregnancy, but the baby does not usually pass stool until after birth.
 A baby’s first stool is tarry and sticky.
 It is called meconium.

 Stool in the waters may be a sign that the baby is having problems.
 There is also a danger that the stool can get in the baby’s mouth and nose.
 Then, when the baby begins to breathe, the sticky stool can get into his lungs.
-This can make it hard for him to get enough air, and sometimes causes a lung infection, brain damage, or death.
+This can make it hard for him to get enough air, and sometimes causes a lung infection, brain injury, or death.

 What to do